phalcon-orphanage/docs/en/reference/unit-testing.rst

           // Load any additional services that might be required during testing
           $di = DI::getDefault();

-          // get any DI components here, if you have a config, be sure to pass it to the parent
+          // get any DI components here.
+If you have a config, be sure to pass it to the parent

           parent::setUp($di);